Bildausschnitt aus der Klingebielzelle.

 It is not known whether he had any artistic education.
 His imagery is completely original.
 Klingebiel’s room painting in "his" cell is at first glance confusing, but it is an orderly and coherent cosmos of landscapes, symbols, animals, people and technology.
 He created spatial references: the Redeemer looks out from a picture frame above the door towards the bright window.
 His framed landscapes on the right side wall are populated with animals of the forest, especially deer.
 Near the window a deer family steps straight into the room.
 The left cell wall is a constellation with a large, rigidly framed world-wheel showing a bewildering number of images and symbols.
 It seems to transcend the space and glowed in the afternoons from the sun shining through the window.
 Klingebiel's mural artwork is now evaluated as a major work of art brut, so-called Outsider Art, one that is internationally practically unmatched.

 The mural designs have, despite the early installation of plumbing fixtures, been protected by the local authorities and are today still largely preserved.
 The cell has been protected as a cultural monument since 2012.
 This high-security building, purpose-built in 1908, was used to accommodate mentally ill offenders until the spring of 2016.
 Now, it is empty, and not open to the public.
 The painting is endangered by decay.
 In 2018, the Lower Saxony state government decided the painting could remain in its original place.
+2021, conservation measures have been started by the authorities.
+From the point of view of the year 2023, extensive monument preservation measures are already being implemented.
+The goal of opening the cell for viewing 2024 or 2025 seems achievable.

 The Julius Klingebiel project, led by the Wunstorf psychiatrist Andreas Spengler since 2010, pursues the goals of researching Klingebiel’s life and work and supporting the maintenance of the cell through publications, exhibitions and public awareness.
 The aim is to make the original painted room permanently accessible as an individual work of art so that it can also function for educational, commemorative culture and social inclusion purposes.
 Klingebiel's cell is, as Lower Saxony’s state minister Stefan Weil put it in 2013, a monument and a memorial.
 As an individual artwork it has implications far beyond the state's borders.

 This home page focuses on Klingebiels life and artistic abilities.
 It keeps records on the Klingebiel project and its activities, current and past exhibitions, a book and other publications, reactions of the print media and television, our partners and project data.
 Retrospectively, one page looks at our exhibition entitled "Elemental Forces", which took place in Hanover in 2010.
 Here works by Klingebiel were presented to a broad public for the first time.
-In 2010 a catalogue and a home page were published with the same title, the latter now being redirected to this website.